 Is it dry, wet or are you going to get saturated?
 If it’s dry, it could be as easy as a breathable shoe and moisture-wicking socks.
 If it’s a little wet, you may need to add in an occasional shoe/sock change and making sure to air your feet for a time.
 If your feet are going to get saturated, you might need to rethink the ability of your shoes to drain and/or wear a pair of waterproof socks.

 Is your event a few hours, a few days or a week long?
 Do you have lengthy rest breaks, is it non-stop or something in between?
 Do you have access to a lot of extra gear, have you got crew or drop bags, or are you carrying everything on your back?
 This has implications for your ability to air your feet out and in changing into dry footwear.

 Keeping your feet dry is a tough gig.
-In pursuit of this goal, you need to decide on one of the following objectives:
+In pursuit of this goal of preventing trench foot or less severe forms of maceration, you need to decide on one of the following objectives:

 - Somehow keep all water out of your shoe and/or sock